MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.HDInsight/v1.1.4/New-AzureRmHDInsightHiveJobDefinition.md

 ```

 ### -RunAsFileJob
-Indicates that this cmdlet creates a file in the default azure_2 storage account in which to store a query.
+Indicates that this cmdlet creates a file in the default Azure storage account in which to store a query.
 This cmdlet submits the job that references this file as a script to run.

 You can use this functionality to handle special characters such as percent sign (%) that would fail on a job submission through Templeton, because Templeton interprets a query with a percent sign as a URL parameter.